WARNING: Per wiki policy, Spoilers Off applies to Funny Moments pages. All spoilers will be unmarked!

 - Spider-Ham wasn't just smashing a plate on his head for comedic effect.
 He wanted to use a shard to make a shiv!

-- When Miles' roommate Ganke arrives at their dorm room, the Spider-Gang try to avoid being spotted by hiding on the ceiling in a cluster, changing position as Ganke keeps moving around in his chair.
+- The Spider-Gang is having an emotional moment in Miles' room, discussing the downsides of being Spider-Man... and then Miles' roommate Ganke arrives at their dorm room, prompting the Spider-Gang try to avoid being spotted by hiding on the ceiling in a cluster, changing position as Ganke keeps moving around in his chair.
 When he eventually sees them:Miles: Hey there...

 Spider-Ham: Do animals talk in this dimension?
 'Cause I don't wanna freak him out.
 [Ganke promptly faints]